Prime Minister Announces Review of the Tier 1 Investor Visa Category

 Contact our Immigration Barristers

-For expert advice in relation to the Tier 1 Investor visa and meeting the requirements of source of funds, at the entry, extension or settlement stage, or for information on the Super Premium Same-day Service contact our Immigration Barristers in London on 0203 617 9173 or complete our enquiry form.
+For expert advice in relation to the Tier 1 Investor visa and meeting the requirements of source of funds, at the entry, extension or settlement stage, contact our Immigration Barristers in London on 0203 617 9173 or complete our enquiry form.